thedoggybrad/imagecompressor/README.md

 The "limitations" is not on the software itself.
 The "limitations" are defined by your web browser's capabilities and by your hardware capabilies.

 ## Software Licensing
-This software uses the [MIT License](https://github.com/thedoggybrad/imagecompressor/blob/main/LICENSE).
-It means that you may do whatever you want on this software, even without TheDoggyBrad's approval/permission and that is considered "legal", as of the MIT License.
+This software uses the [UPDER-FOSDL License](https://github.com/thedoggybrad/imagecompressor/blob/main/LICENSE).
+It means that you may do whatever you want on this software, even without TheDoggyBrad's approval/permission and that is considered "legal".